maxijonson/gpt-turbo/packages/nest/README.md

 The Postman collection includes automated scripts to assign variables so testing is relatively easier than Swagger.
 For example, after creating a conversation in Postman, the `conversationId` variable will be automatically assigned to the ID of the conversation.
 This means that you can then use the `conversationId` variable in subsequent requests, such as sending a prompt to the conversation.

 Postman is also a great way to test streamed conversation prompts, since Swagger will only show the data stream after the stream has ended.

+**Note: If you want to use your API key with these requests, set them in the collection's variables instead of directly in the body.
+This has already been setup for you to prevent accidental leaks if you open a PR with this file changed! (as I did when the Nest implementation was first released!)**